 - Work with the injured person’s doctors and treatment providers to make sure the proper treatment is given.

 - Hire an expert or a team of experts regarding the appropriate safety and security standards for a company similar to that of the defendant in the case.
-For example, if the incident happened in a bar, then the negligent security attorney will want a security expert who is comfortable discussing bar security.
+For example, if the incident happened in a bar, then the negligent security attorneys will want a security expert who is comfortable discussing bar security.
 If it was at an apartment complex, then the attorney will need an expert comfortable discussing security and safety standards for apartment complexes.

 - Send a spoliation letter to the company commanding them to not destroy any evidence related to the incident.